memon07/pseudorithm/README.md

     There are two basic searches for array , the sequential search and the binary search.

     * [Sequential search](Searching/sequential-search.md)
+        There are 3 types of sequential search:
+        * The sentinel search
+        * The probability search
+        * The ordered list search

 Measuring algorithm's efficiency
 ## Big-O Notation